Conversations in Vermont: Steve Paxton

 An investigation of the role that textiles play in Robert Rauschenberg’s work, intending to trace the evolution of his relationship with textiles from their earliest fragmented appearance in the Combines series to the almost fully textile work produced during and after the Ahmedabad fellowship.

-Katya Oicherman is an artist, researcher, and educator who works with video, installation, embroidery, and performance, and has exhibited internationally.
-She studied textile design and art and modern Jewish studies.
-Her practice-based PhD (Goldsmiths, London) explored the relevance of traditional Jewish textiles in contemporary textile art.
-She has taught textile practice and history and headed the department of Textile Design (Shenkar College, Israel).
+Katya Oicherman is an artist, researcher, and educator who works with textiles, video, installation, and performance.
+Her practice and research address the role of textiles in personal and collective memory and everyday life.
+She studied textile art and modern Jewish studies and earned a practice-based PhD at Goldsmiths, London.
+Currently she teaches at the St Paul Conservatory for Performing Artists.
+She has taught textile practice and history and headed the department of Textile Design (Shenkar College, Israel)

 Plymouth, United Kingdom